Ravengraven/Python-Sql_Data-Analysis-Bicycles/README.md

 ### Inventory Overview

-Another major component of the dashboard is the Inventory overview, although there is no data regarding the distribution supply chain in the database this analysis is done assuming the is one location.

-Main Page

-The overview includes 3 KPI's, 3 Filters to slice the data, and 2 charts.
+The Inventory overview section of the dashboard focuses on one location, despite lacking specific data on supply chain distribution within the database.
+It features three Key Performance Indicators (KPIs), three filters for data segmentation, and two charts on the main page.

 <img width="1024" alt="Inventory data overview" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Inventory%20data%20overview.png">